Sheldon Dries: Amateur

 Dries began playing as a junior within the T1EHL, originally with the Detroit Honeybaked Bantom program.
 While with the HoneyBaked, Dries and teammate Nolan Gluchowski were selected for the ATOM AAA All-Star team.

 During his under-16 year in 2010, his junior rights were selected in the United States Hockey League by the Green Bay Gamblers with the 22nd overall pick.
 He was also selected in the 2010 OHL Priority Selection by the Plymouth Whalers with the 275th overall selection.
 While playing with the T1EHL's Belle Tire in 2010–11, Dries verbally committed to play Division 1 hockey for Western Michigan University.
 Opting to continue his American junior career, Dries joined the Gamblers of the USHL at the end of his under-18 T1EHL season, appearing in 3 scoreless games.
 In his first full season with Green Bay, Dries contributed with 19 goals and 19 assists in helping the Gamblers claim the Clark Cup.
 He also graduated from Eisenhower High School in 2012.

 Having committed to Western Michigan University of the National Collegiate Hockey Conference, Dries appeared in 116 USHL games for 87 points before joining the Broncos as a freshman in the 2013–14 season.
 In establishing a checking role amongst the Broncos forwards, Dries contributed with 3 goals and 7 points in 39 games.
-Approaching his sophomore season in 2014–15, despite his size, Dries leadership qualities were noted as he was selected as the Broncos team Captain.
+Approaching his sophomore season in 2014–15, despite his size, Dries's leadership qualities were noted as he was selected as the Broncos team Captain.
 He increased his points totals in finishing with 14 goals and 29 points in 37 games.

 In his senior season with the Broncos in 2016–17, Dries as a three-year captain tallied a career-high 16 goals and 30 points in 36 games to help lead the Broncos to the NCAA Tournament.
 At the conclusion of the season he was selected to the NCHC Second All-Star Team.
 He was also named a finalist for the Defensive Forward of the Year.